-A Health Maintenance Organization (high option) health plan
+A Health Maintenance Organization (High and Standard option) health plan

 This plan's health coverage qualifies as minimum essential coverage and meets the minimum value standard for benefits.
 See page 7 for details.
+This plan is accredited.
+See page 12.